 - Acoustic reflex test

 - Otoacoustic emission test

-> The VA standards for disability for hearing loss are determined by the test results of speech recognition; pure tone threshold average; and/or combinations of both.
+The VA standards for disability for hearing loss are determined by the test results of speech recognition; pure tone threshold average; and/or combinations of both.
 Various levels of rating percentages can be issued based on the results of the testing.
-However, for tinnitus, there is specific ways to prove your case with the VA.
+However, for tinnitus, there are specific ways to prove your case with the VA.

-> Also, and this is so important to the VA that they put it in their regulations, the ringing must only be heard by the claimant.
-Yes, that is true, the VA Schedule for Rating Disabilities (VASRD) actually states that the tinnitus cannot be rated if anyone else can hear the ringing.
+Also, and this is so important to the VA that they put it in their regulations, the ringing must only be heard by the claimant.
+Yes, that is true, the VA Schedule for Rating Disabilities (VASRD) actually states that tinnitus cannot be rated if anyone else can hear the ringing.
 Hmmmmm.